tsgates/arch-wiki-markdown/wiki/Tor.md

 Web browsing
 ------------

+The Tor Project currently only supports web browsing with tor through the Tor Browser Bundle, which can be downloaded from the AUR.
+It is built with a patched version of the Firefox extended support releases.
-Tor primarily supports Firefox, but can also be used with Chromium and other browsers.
+Tor can also be used with regular Firefox, Chromium and other browsers, but this is not recommended by the Tor Project.

+Tip:For makepkg to verify the signature on the AUR source tarball download for TBB, signing keys from the Tor Project (currently 0x63FEE659) must be downloaded from the keyservers and added to the user gpg keyring with:

+    $ gpg --recv-keys 0x63FEE659

 > Firefox